calniotrey/stellaris-list-extender/README.md

 * SLEX_get_custom_parameter_advanced_1_times: Gets the minerals currently held in reserve and stores it in a variable.
 * SLEX_get_custom_parameter_advanced_1_000_times: Like above, but 1 000 times for performance check.
 * SLEX_get_custom_parameter_advanced_1_000_000_times: Like above, but 1 000 000 times for performance check.
+* SLEX_get_custom_parameter_decimal : Gets the used naval capacity stored into a variable.
+Resolution of 0.1 and max value of +/- 15.9.
+* SLEX_get_custom_parameter_advanced_decimal : Gets the influence income stored into a variable.
+Resolution of 0.1 and max value of +/- 15.9.
+* SLEX_get_custom_parameter_percentile : Gets the used naval capacity stored into a variable.
+Resolution of 0.01 and max value of +/- 1.
+* SLEX_get_custom_parameter_advanced_percentile : Gets the used naval influence income stored into a variable.
+Resolution of 0.01 and max value of +/- 1.

 On my computer, at the start of the game (game running on very fast, medium size galaxy with 8 AI), a full (256 elements) sort takes around 150 ms. Take in mind this is a non-optimized non-adapted bubble sort so complexity in O(length^2).
 Getting a (non-advanced) custom parameter (like the income) takes around 10^-6 seconds.